kuzzleio/kuzzle/doc/2/api/controllers/document/search/index.md

 ### Optional:

-- `query`: the search query itself, using the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl.html) or [Koncorde Filters DSL](/core/2/guides/cookbooks/realtime-api) syntax.
+- `query`: the search query itself, using the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl.html) or the [Koncorde Filters DSL](/core/2/guides/cookbooks/realtime-api) syntax.
 - `aggregations`: control how the search result should be [aggregated](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/search-aggregations.html)
 - `sort`: contains a list of fields, used to [sort search results](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/search-request-sort.html), in order of importance